Mortal sin: Catholicism

 Pope John Paul II reaffirmed traditional teaching going back to the Council of Trent in his encyclical Veritatis Splendor, as does the Catechism of the Catholic Church, which states: "The teaching of the Church affirms the existence of hell and its eternity.
 Immediately after death the souls of those who die in a state of mortal sin descend into hell, where they suffer the punishments of hell, 'eternal fire'."
 The Catechism then adds: "The chief punishment of hell is eternal separation from God, in whom alone man can possess the life and happiness for which he was created and for which he longs."
 However, the Catechism does not by name say a specific person is in Hell, but it does say that "our freedom has the power to make choices for ever, with no turning back."
 Most significantly, the Catechism also proclaims that "There are no limits to the mercy of God". and that "although we can judge that an act is in itself a grave offence, we must entrust judgment of persons to the justice and mercy of God."
 One cannot see into their mind to know if it was deliberate or committed in full knowledge.
 Also, like the father in the Parable of the Prodigal Son, God forgives those who repent sincerely.
-Vatican II, in its Dogmatic Constitution Lumen Gentium, reflects the traditional teaching of the church on punishment, and on merit or reward for good deeds.
+The Second Vatican Council, in its Dogmatic Constitution Lumen Gentium, reflects the traditional teaching of the church on punishment, and on merit or reward for good deeds.

 Mortal sin is ordinarily remitted by the priestly absolution in the Sacrament of Penance.
 However, the effectiveness of the absolution is dependent of the acts of the penitent starting with sorrow for sin or contrition.
 Perfect contrition, coupled with the firm resolution to sin no more and to make recourse to the sacrament of Penance as soon as possible, can restore a person's relationship with God, as well as God's saving grace, that is, sanctifying grace.
 This teaching on perfect contrition is a reminder that God's mercy and forgiveness is available outside the Sacrament of Penance, yet also indicates that Catholics who know about Christ's institution of the sacrament of Penance must intend to use it.
 Any human act that arises from a person's love of God, is inspired by God's prevenient action and is directed to doing as God requires.
 When perfect contrition is the means by which one seeks to restore one's relationship with God, there must also be a resolution to confess all mortal sins (that have not been confessed and absolved previously) in the Sacrament of Penance.